What is Nevada Day?

 The Nevada State Railroad Museum will be having special rides on its rare McKeen Motor Car during Nevada Day weekend.
 The Railroad Museum is located at 2180 South Carson Street, not far south of the Nevada Day parade route in downtown Carson City.

 In Reno, the Nevada Historical Society museum will be open regular hours.
 This is Nevada's oldest museum and a great place to learn more Silver State history.
 The Nevada Historical Society is located at the north end of the University of Nevada, Reno campus, 1650 North Virginia Street.

 Nevada Day Governor's Banquet

-The start of the Nevada Day weekend is the Governor's Banquet, to be held at the Grand Sierra Resort in Reno on Thursday, October 25.
-Hosted by Governor Brian Sandoval, the banquet will feature special guest speakers, silent auction, raffle, and live entertainment.
-Proceeds will benefit Blue Star Mothers and Gold Star Families of Nevada, honoring our veterans, fallen soldiers, and active duty military personnel.
-Tickets are $45 per person for a table service dinner and can be purchased online.
+The start of the Nevada Day weekend is the Governor's Banquet, to be held at the Grand Sierra Resort in Reno on Thursday, October 24.
+Hosted by Governor Brian Sandoval, the banquet will feature special guest speakers, silent auction, raffle, a Nevada birthday cake cutting ceremony, and live entertainment.
+Proceeds will benefit the Children's Cabinet of Nevada.
+Tickets are $50 per person and $450 for a table of 10.
+Tickets can be purchased online.
 There will be a no-host bar starting at 6 p.m., with dinner starting at 7 p.m.
 The banquet is for those 16 and older and attire is semi-formal.
-For more information, call (775) 846-1130.
+For more information, call (775) 882-2600.